 Introduction to Python's break Statement

-statement is a powerful tool for creating efficient code that avoids unnecessary computations.
+In Python, the break statement is used to exit a loop prematurely.
+It allows the programmer to stop the execution of a loop before it has completed all the iterations.
+The break statement is a powerful tool for creating efficient code that avoids unnecessary computations.
 It is especially useful for loops that contain a large number of iterations or are computationally expensive.

-statement in Python.
-We will also provide examples and best practices for using break
+In this article, we will explain the syntax and usage of the break statement in Python.
+We will also provide examples and best practices for using break in your code.

 Syntax and Usage of the break Statement

-statement is used inside a loop to stop its execution prematurely.
-It can be used with for
+The break statement is used inside a loop to stop its execution prematurely.
+It can be used with for and while loops.
+The syntax of the break statement is as follows:

 while condition: